Ajijic and Lake Chapala Mexico Rentals

 It takes time to explore the individual towns and villages along the Lake’s northern shore.
 You’ll find each one is unique in ambiance, lifestyle and price.

 From Chapala itself to smaller lakeside enclaves to Ajijic village, San Juan Cosala and Jocotepec, a wonderful variety of home options tempt the visitor.
-However it’s prudent to consult the experts, from former residents and neighbors to a Real Estate & Rental Agent.
+However it’s prudent to consult the experts, from former residents and neighbors to a Rental Agent.

 Do you like a central location?
 Or are you uncomfortable near the plaza and all the festivities celebrated there?
 Are you within walking distance of the places that interest you?
 Do you really want a garden this large, or a pool of your own?
 Do you find you long for someplace smaller or quieter?
 Or do you feel crowded in smaller digs?
 How do you feel about driving home along the carretera at night?

-Renting before you buy can help you make the best decision.
-Many expats decide to rent a home for 3-6 months, most prefer to rent in the same area they are considering buying in.
+Renting before you buy can help you make the best decision on knowing if the Lakeside area is for you.
+Many expats decide to rent a home for a few years through 12 month leases, most prefer to rent in the same area they are considering buying in.
 After all, investing in a home is one of the biggest decisions in your life, making sure the location is correct, is an essential part.

 Each home has its virtues as well as its problems.
 Are the neighbors noisy?
 What about firecrackers at dawn on saint’s days?
 What are the zoning regulations for Ajijic that won your heart?
 Do the toilets flush during the rainy season?
 Does the roof leak?
 Has anyone checked the electrical wiring?
 And the fireplace?
 Is there sufficient water pressure to run the dishwasher?
 How often does the garbage truck come by?
 What about weekenders and loud fiestas?